wanyakrecipes/coft-web/content/posts/2022-08-23-music-non-stop-field-day-2022/index.md

 *Music Non-Stop* finishes with a visual of musical notes drifting through the ether.
 Each band member leaves the stage, taking a bow and the acclaim. "*Goodbye.
 Auf wiedersehen.*" The last words from Ralf Hütter, the traditional Kraftwerk ending.
 I shed a tear.

 9:20pm-9.50pm.
 Purchase chips.
 Sit on a bench.
 Speak with an older woman who’s lost her friends.
 She asks me, “*what are you looking for?* ” She takes a sip from my water bottle and puts it in her bag.
-Subsequently, I find £20 on the floor and depart.
+Subsequently, I find £20 on the floor and depart the scene.

 9:54pm.
 On my way out, three ladies sneak past security.
 After a five second delay, security begin the chase.
 I don’t stay for the ending.